mikeyscode/mikeycodes-site/content/posts/your-ide-is-not-an-excuse-for-unreadable-code.md

 ---
-title: "Your Ide Is Not an Excuse for Unreadable Code"
+title: "Your IDE Is Not an Excuse for Unreadable Code"
 date: 2018-03-16T21:25:26Z
 draft: false
 tags: ["technical", "clean code", "php"]